ibm-skills-network/author-workbench-knowledgebase/docs/guided-projects/Instructions for Guided Projects.md

 - **Provider**: Ensure **IBM Skills Network** is selected for "Who will this be offered by?"
 - **Skills**: Select the skills that this project helps to build.
 - **Industry**: Select the industry, or leave blank if the GP is general.
-- **Short Description**: Write a brief description (160 characters), as this will show on Google.
+- **Short Description**: Write a brief description, as this will show on Google.
 You can modify it later.
 - **Long Description**: Follow the provided template, and you can modify it after the project is created.
 - **Release Date**: Choose a tentative release date.
 - Once finished, click **Create Guided Project**.